-Measure 3.
-Cervical Cancer Screening7
+Measure 2.
+Cervical Cancer Screening

-Percentage of women 21-64 years of age who were screened for cervical cancer using either of the following criteria:
+The percentage of continuously enrolled women 21-64 years of age who were screened for cervical cancer using either of the following criteria:

 - Women age 21-64 years of age who had cervical cytology performed within the last 3 years. - Women 30-64 years of age who had cervical high-risk human papillomavirus (hrHPV) testing performed within the last 5 years. - Women 30-64 years of age who had cervical cytology/high-risk human papillomavirus (hrHPV) cotesting within the last 5 years.